I've just been told I have blood cancer

 Telling other people

-Don't feel like talking?
+Don't feel like telling anyone?

 It’s OK if you don’t want to tell people about your diagnosis – it’s your choice.
 Your healthcare team can’t pass on any details of your diagnosis or treatment without your permission.